Cholets of El Alto

 The Anatomy of a Cholet

-The Neo-Andean movement of cholets takes cues from Aymara iconography and intricate geometry, and is designed in a way to serve the family’s full life.
-It refuses the colonial separation of function from symbolism and rejects the cookie-cutter gray boxes of the west.
+The Neo-Andean movement of cholets is designed in a way to serve the family’s full life.
 This architecture both a celebration of indigenous culture and a machine for living, working, and celebrating.

 Bolivia’s indigenous majority was once framed in colonial discourse as destined for disappearance.
-Instead, it has undergone countless reinvention and produced cultural forms on indigenous terms.
-Since the construction of the first cholet two decades ago, Aymara architects like Freddy Mamani have built over seventy such structures, turning El Alto in an architectural destination of international relevance and demonstrating that modernity does not have to mean losing identity and conforming to western norms.
-I hope to see architects across Latin America (and the world) taking note.
+Instead, it has undergone continuous reinvention, producing new cultural forms on its own terms.
+Since the construction of the first cholet two decades ago, Aymara architects like Freddy Mamani have built over seventy such structures, turning El Alto into a site of global architectural attention.
+It demonstrates that modernity does not have to mean losing identity and following western norms.
+I hope to see architects across the world taking note.